teamniteo/handbook/4_Marketing-Support/support.md

 ## Live Chat Support

-Intercom's Messenger app is available on our salespages.
+Help Scout Beacons are added on our sales pages and in-app.
 This makes it easier for customers to contact us for issues, requests or sales questions.
+Since we're supporting multiple projects, make sure to toggle the custom availability by mailbox on first log in.

-With Intercom, everything is in one dashboard - live chat and support emails.
-There's no need to switch pages so you can treat live chat conversations as another ticket to resolve.
+There's a special tab that shows all incoming live chat requests.
+Until someone replies to a live chat, it will remain unassigned.
+When the user ends the conversation, the chat is automatically moved to the Closed folder.
+Missed live chat requests are converted to another support email request.

-We have Operator Bots enabled so the customers are always referred to relevant help articles first.
+We have enabled help articles to be read, searched, and rated in Beacon so users can do a self-help first.

 **Important:** Always have your head with you when doing live chat support.
 It's a great venue to steal information or to exploit someone's account.
 Read [this article](https://medium.com/@espringe/amazon-s-customer-service-backdoor-be375b3428c4#.gspnzg3id).
 Again and again.